blockservice/echoin/docs/getting-started.rst

 Prerequisite
 ````````````

-You must have GO language version 1.10+ installed in order to build and run a Travis node.
+You must have GO language version 1.10+ installed in order to build and run a Echoin node.
 The easiest way to get GO 1.10 is through the GVM.
 Below are the commands on a Linux server.

 .. code:: bash